Sindhi Lamb Biryani

 Step 1

-In a small frying pan, combine the black cardamom, star anise, mace, green cardamom, cloves, coriander and whole peppercorns.
+To make the biryani masala, in a small frying pan, combine the black cardamom, star anise, mace, green cardamom, cloves, coriander and whole peppercorns.

 Step 2